hydephp/develop/docs/creating-content/documentation-pages.md

 #### Introduction

-Added in v0.31, Hyde can automatically add links to documentation pages that takes the user to a GitHub page (or similar) to edit the page.
+Hyde can automatically add links to documentation pages that takes the user to a GitHub page (or similar) to edit the page.
 This makes it great for open-source projects looking to allow others to contribute to the documentation in a quick and easy manner.